ckids-datafirst/website/content/projects/2021-Spring/12/index.md

   socioeconomic data, to search for patterns in where and how college football coaches recruit players.
 tags: *id001
-title: Detecting Biases in College Football Recruiting
+title: Detecting Biases in College Football Recruiting (Spring - 2021)
 url_code: null
 url_pdf: null
 url_slides: null